Shipping & Returns

 6. As usual, if you live in Alaska or Hawaii, you're going to pay more.

 7. No, we don't ship outside the United States.
 The paperwork is ridiculous and the penalties if you make a mistake are draconian to an astonishing degree.

-8. No, the shipping isn't actually free, we pay for it.
-If a product is returned for any reason, we deduct the outbound shipping from the refund.
+8. If a product is returned for any reason, we deduct the outbound shipping from the refund.

 This is the short version.
 For a more detailed explanation, please see More Shipping Info below.

 Or, if you'd like a human to talk with, please contact us for a quote for these situations by calling us at 800-727-1485 or email us at firstname.lastname@example.org.
 We're here 8 to 5, Monday through Friday, Central Time.

 Custom orders made specifically to your color specifications, fabrics, and leathers are not returnable once shipped.
 Once in production, a custom order may not be able to be canceled at all or at best, will incur cancellation fees.

 Please note many of our products do not exist prior to your order and are made specifically for you upon order placement.
 These orders are considered to be custom regardless of color choice.